logo

 A Complete Introduction to Partial Reality

 Many years ago a friend showed me a unique method of capoing a guitar.
-Instead of placing the capo across all six strings, he shifted the capo off the 6th string (the lowest string) leaving it uncapoed.
+Instead of placing the capo across all six strings, he shifted the capo off the 6th string (the lowest string) leaving that single string uncapoed.
 The result is shown in the following Partial Drop-D diagram.

 This is the simplest way to partially capo a guitar, and you don't need anything but a C-clamp style capo, such as a Shubb or Kayser capo: